Skip to content

 • Ideal for remote campsites or wild camping

-• Environmentally friendly models without chemicals are available.
+• Environmentally friendly models without chemicals available

-• Easy transport and cleaning options
+• Simple transport and cleaning options

-What types of camping toilets are available?
+What types of camping toilets are there?

 Mobile camping toilet